 Another interpretation teaches that the four species represent Abraham, Isaac, Jacob, and Joseph.
-There is the much celebrated interpretation that compares the four species to four similar looking limbs of the human body: the spine, lips, eyes, and heart teaching us that we should include our entire body in the service of God.
+There is the much-celebrated interpretation that compares the four species to four similar looking limbs of the human body: the spine, lips, eyes, and heart, teaching us that we should include our entire body in the service of God.

 Finally, there is the well-known teaching that the four species represent the four types of Jews: The etrog (citron), which has both a good taste and a pleasant aroma, represents those who study the Torah and perform mitzvot (Torah commandments).

-My good friend, Rabbi Yonatan Pachas, in his yet to be published “B’leiv Yam” on the weekly Torah portion and holidays, notes that the right hand (or right side) is always given preferential treatment when performing mitzvot.
-For example, we cover our eyes during the recitation of the Shema (“Hear O Israel” prayer) with our right hand, we begin with our right hand when washing our hands, we hold the kiddush cup (Sabbath sanctification cup of wine) with our right hand, we blow the shofar out of the right side of our mouth, and we hold a Torah scroll in our right arm, over the right shoulder.
+My good friend, Rabbi Yonatan Pachas, in his B’leiv Yam on the weekly Torah portion and holidays, notes that the right hand (or right side) is always given preferential treatment when performing mitzvot.
+For example, we cover our eyes during the recitation of the Shema (“Hear O Israel” prayer) with our right hand, we begin with our right hand when washing our hands, we hold the kiddush (Sabbath and Holy Day sanctification) cup with our right hand, we blow the shofar (ram’s horn) out of the right side of our mouth, and we hold a Torah scroll in our right arm, over the right shoulder.

 When we shake the lulav and etrog bundle, we hold the lulav with the hadassim and aravot in our right hand and the etrog in our left hand.
 Why?
 As the Talmud teaches, the lulav bundle includes three mitzvot, while the etrog is only a single mitzvah.
 Therefore, the lulav is held in the right hand and the etrog in the left.
 Again – preference for the right hand.

 However, Rabbi Pachas asserts that this is counter-intuitive.
 If, as mentioned above, the etrog represents the most righteous Jews, those that study the Torah AND perform mitzvot, surely the etrog should be given the honor of being held in the right hand!

-Rabbi Moshe Sofer writes that the Talmud itself alludes to this question and answers that it is because “The lulav bundle includes three mitzvot while the etrog is only one mitzva”.
+Rabbi Moshe Sofer writes that the Talmud itself alludes to this question and answers that it is because “the lulav bundle includes three mitzvot while the etrog is only one mitzvah.”
 Despite the ideal righteous Jew, represented by the etrog, his merits do not equal those of the masses.

-As we experience the holiday of Sukkot, the holiday that the Torah calls the “happiest festival of the year” let us recall that happiness and celebration are only fully experienced and enjoyed when Jews from all walks of life can come together, break down the barriers, and serve God together, in joy and unity.
+As we experience the holiday of Sukkot, the holiday that the Torah calls the “happiest festival of the year,” let us recall that happiness and celebration are only fully experienced and enjoyed when Jews from all walks of life can come together, break down the barriers, and serve God together, in joy and unity.

 Chag Sameach (Happy Holidays) from Israel!